Brief History of Oil Development in Towsley Canyon

 LA Herald of 6/28/1874:

 "There can be no doubt but that the supply of crude petroleum is almost inexhaustible.
-One boring company with steam power and tools and all the modern improvements, under the supervision of an experienced well-borer from Pennsylvania (Mr. Spangler), is now sinking a well."
+One boring company with steam power and tools and all the modern improvements, under the supervision of an experienced well-borer from Pennsylvania, is now sinking a well; and another company is forming and will soon commence operation.
+There is an ocean of oil in the belt, and the facilities that this company have for refining will forever guarantee to them its control.
+The company have resolved to establish a refinery in this city of sufficient capacity to meet all demands, and the proceeds of stock sold will be invested in suitable buildings for that purpose."

 LA Herald of 8/2/1874: